Resampling-based confidence intervals and bands for the average treatment effect in observational studies with competing risks: Simulation study

 This general simulation scheme served as a basis for a variety of scenarios, each implemented with sample sizes of ${n \in \{50, 75, 100, 200, 300\}}$ and treatment effects according to parameter ${\beta_{1A} \in \{-2,0,2\}}$.
-By default, about half of the observations were assigned to be treated, and the event of interest was observed in a third, half or two thirds of the subjects until time ${t = 9}$, corresponding to the case where ${\beta_{1A} = -2,0,2}$, respectively.
-The frequency of censoring amounted to 16\%, 14\% or 10\% by $t = 9$, whereas the competing event affected 40\%, 30\% or 20\% of the subjects.
+By default, about half of the observations were assigned to be treated, and the event of interest was observed in a third, half or two thirds of the subjects until time ${t = 9}$, corresponding to the case where $\smash{\beta_{1A} = -2,0,2}$, respectively.
+The frequency of censoring amounted to 17\%, 14\% or 11\% by ${t = 9}$, whereas the competing event affected 41\%, 31\% or 21\% of the subjects.
 (If necessary, the data generation step was repeated until at least 10 events of both causes were observed, such that meaningless regression outcomes could be averted.)
-Among the examined scenarios were settings with varying degrees of censoring (namely 0\%, 15\% and 30\% in the case without treatment effect), treatment frequencies of 20\% as well as 85\% and non-unit variances (0.25 and 4) of the normally distributed covariates.
+Among the examined scenarios were settings with varying degrees of censoring (namely 0\%, 14\% and 30\% in the case without treatment effect, i.e.~$\smash{\beta_{1A}=0}$), treatment frequencies of 22\% as well as 86\% and non-unit variances (0.25 and 4) of the normally distributed covariates.
 Besides, we considered a standard survival scenario without competing events that involved type~II censoring with staggered entry in order to investigate a setting with independent, but not random censoring \citep{ruehl2022general}.
+For an overview of the different scenarios, see Table~\ref{tab:simu_scenarios}.

-Confidence intervals (at time points ${t \in \{1,3,5,7,9\}}$) and bands (over the time interval $[0,9]$) for the average treatment effect were derived by applying \citeauthor{efron1981censored}'s bootstrap (EBS), the influence function approach (IF) and the wild bootstrap (WBS) to each generated data set.
-While the EBS was implemented with $1,000$ repetitions, we considered $10,000$ random multipliers for the two remaining methods.
+Confidence intervals (at time points ${t \in \{1,3,5,7,9\}}$) and bands (over the time interval ${[0,9]}$) for the average treatment effect were derived by applying \citeauthor{efron1981censored}'s bootstrap (EBS), the influence function approach (IF) and the wild bootstrap (WBS) to each generated data set.
+While the EBS was implemented with $1,000$ repetitions to maintain reasonable runtimes, we considered $10,000$ random multipliers for the two remaining methods.
 The WBS was realized with standard normal, Poisson and binomial multipliers according to Remark~\ref{rem:multipliers}.
 We then assessed the performance of the distinct methods by means of the associated 95\% coverage probabilities and the widths of the confidence ranges.
 The maximum Monte Carlo standard errors amounted to 0.77\% and 0.013 for the coverage and the width, respectively, as all simulation scenarios were repeated $5,000$ times.